 THINGS ARE HEATING UP!

-Spring fishing is magical in the Buffalo Niagara Region.
+Spring fishing in Buffalo Niagara Region is magical.
 Given it’s the peak fishing period for so many species, the biggest problem we face is deciding which one to chase each outing (that’s a good problem to have).
 Trout (inland and Great Lakes), Steelhead, Smallmouth Bass, Carp, Northern Pike, and Lake Ontario brown trout are all abundant and willing.
 It makes for tough decisions – choosing one means sacrificing fantastic opportunities for the others.
 Rest assured that Brookdog staff remains dialed in to the hot bite and can help determine which endeavor will yield the best day on the water.

 As winter slowly begins to loosen its grip in early spring, the rivers swell with snowmelt and the smaller lakes begin to ice-out.
 Fresh runs of steelhead enter the tributaries of Lakes Erie and Ontario to join the fish that wintered-over as they ready for the annual spawn.
 We catch fresh chrome and colored-up fish in solid numbers at this time.
 This incredible steelhead fishing holds up well through April and in years with a cool spring and good flows, we often catch drop-back fish well into May on the larger rivers.

 Lake Ontario Brown Trout

 Accompanying the steelhead action of the early spring is our pursuit of giant lake-run brown trout in the tributaries of Lake Ontario as well as their cousins in the inland trout streams – March is Buffalo Niagara’s prime lake run trophy brown trout season.
 As the Lake Ontario tributaries warm and swell, metabolic rates increase and trophy browns go on the hunt for meat.